Linda Purl: Television

 Purl appeared in the role of Pam Beesly's mother on NBC's The Office TV series, starting with the season six episode "Niagara" in 2009–2010.
 Purl appeared in several more episodes throughout the series and was a romantic interest for Steve Carell's character.
 In May 2010, she made a guest appearance on Desperate Housewives.
 In 2011, Purl made guest appearances on Showtime's Homeland, playing Elizabeth Gaines.
 She played Barbara Pelt, mother of Debbie Pelt, in two episodes of HBO's True Blood in 2012.
 In 2017, Purl appeared in one episode of Designated Survivor, playing an old college supervisor of President Kirkman who assists in appointing nominees to the Supreme Court in the episode "The Ninth Seat".

+She currently plays a recurring character alongside current boyfriend Patrick Duffy on The Bold and the Beautiful.

 Theatre

 Purl has been a regular performer (and was in the original cast) of international touring play Seven Deadly Sins Four Deadly Sinners.
 In November 2007, she appeared at the Théâtre Princesse Grace, Monte Carlo, directed by Marc Sinden, as part of Sinden's British Theatre Season, Monaco.

 In 2008, Purl opened at the Cleveland Play House in Cleveland, Ohio in a production of The Glass Menagerie by Tennessee Williams, playing Amanda.